 In August 2023, Diligence Offshore announced a \$1.23 billion investment to build a wind manufacturing facility in the city of Port Arthur, which is expected to create full-time 150 jobs and 4,000 construction jobs.
 The project is planned.
-Once built, this facility would qualify for the Advanced Manufacturing Production Tax Credit (45X) and the Clean Electricity Tax Credits (45Y, 48E).
-Clean electricity tax credits (45Y, 48E) help create a market for the components that the facility will make.

 - Since 2020, Tesla has invested a cumulative \$3 billion in electric vehicles, batteries, and minerals production in Texas.
 The EV Gigafactory outside Austin and Lithium Refinery near Corpus Christi are operational and already employing over 20,000 Texans. - The Tesla Battery Megapack Plant to be built outside Katy, Texas and announced in March 2025, will generate 1,500 jobs.
 This project is eligible to receive the 45X Advanced Manufacturing Production Tax Credit for Megapack battery cells and modules. - Nationally, Tesla has claimed over \$850 million in IRA manufacturing tax credits across 2023 and 2024 for its energy generation and storage, generating over \$10 Billion in revenue for the Texas-headquartered company in 2024. - Beyond Tesla, electric vehicle manufacturing in Texas is booming, generating over \$1.19 billion in announced manufacturing projects across 12 parent companies.
-The Clean Vehicle Tax Credit (30D) generates the demand for these vehicles necessary to continue employing over 3,000 Texans; without it, planned projects from Buda to Fort Worth are at risk. - Solar energy is the largest clean technology and manufacturing sector in Texas, representing nearly \$3 billion in investments.
-In Texas alone, the reconciliation bill's changes to the federal tax credits will result in \$50 billion in lost solar investment over the next decade. - The Waaree Group's solar panel manufacturing facility in Brookshire Texas brought a \$1 billion investment and 1,500 jobs to the area, which Waaree CEO attributed directly to federal tax credits. - A similarly sized investment in solar panel manufacturing by T1 Energy is slated to bring 1,800 jobs to the economically depressed Rockdale region in 2026 and is now at risk.
+The Clean Vehicle Tax Credit (30D) generated the demand for these vehicles necessary to continue employing over 3,000 Texans; without it, planned projects from Buda to Fort Worth are at risk. - Solar energy is the largest clean technology and manufacturing sector in Texas, representing nearly \$3 billion in investments.
+In Texas alone, the "Big, Beautiful Bill"'s changes to the federal tax credits will result in \$50 billion in lost solar investment over the next decade. - The Waaree Group's solar panel manufacturing facility in Brookshire Texas brought a \$1 billion investment and 1,500 jobs to the area, which Waaree CEO attributed directly to federal tax credits. - A similarly sized investment in solar panel manufacturing by T1 Energy is slated to bring 1,800 jobs to the economically depressed Rockdale region in 2026 and is now at risk.
 According to T1 Energy CEO, this \$850 Million investment is unlikely without the support of IRA clean manufacturing and clean energy project tax credits. - T1 Energy, along with 50 other Texas-based solar and energy storage companies, recently sent a letter pleading with Texas Republicans in Congress to preserve the IRA's tax credits.
 The letter specifically calls out the 45X manufacturing tax credit, the 48E/45Y clean electricity tax credits, and 25D residential energy tax credits as being critical to their long-term plans.

-What would the "Big, Beautiful Bill" mean for energy in Texas?
+What will the "Big, Beautiful Bill" mean for energy in Texas?